bonnopc/responsive-features/README.md

 # Responsive Features

 An app to visualize key features or services of your website.
-Idea is to design and maintain responsiveness using just only CSS (without any kit or framework).
+The idea is to design and maintain responsiveness using just only CSS (without any kit or framework).

 [Live Demo](https://dry-ocean-57819.herokuapp.com/)